DATA-DRIVEN RESOURCE CENTER

 • Delayed response to serious health concerns

 According to regulators, "the quality of care in nursing homes is getting worse, but so is the level of oversight from the agency responsible for holding facilities accountable."
+A 2025 investigation found $5.2 million in state bonuses went to Virginia's six poorest-performing facilities.

-Source: WTVR CBS 6 investigative reporting (2024)
+Source: WTVR CBS 6 investigative series (2024–2026)

 Exploring Alternatives